 The law of immunity of states, of international organisations, and of public officials is one of the most important and most controversial topics of international law.
 The book takes up new trends and challenges in this field and assesses them within the framework of global constitutionalism and multilevel governance.
 Contains chapters in both English and French.

-The Constitutionalization of International Law
+The Development and Effectiveness of International Administrative Law

 Beyond Human Rights